 Dancyville in Haywood County, Tennessee — The American South (East South Central)

 Location.
-35° 24.319′ N, 89° 17.698′ W. Marker is in Dancyville, Tennessee, in Haywood County.
-Marker is on Dancyville Methodist Church Road 0.2 miles south of Dancyville Road (Tennessee Route 179), on the left when traveling south.
+35° 24.278′ N, 89° 17.64′ W. Marker is in Dancyville, Tennessee, in Haywood County.
+Marker is at the intersection of Tennessee Route 76 and Dancyville Methodist Church Road, on the right when traveling south on State Route 76.
 Touch for map.
-Located in the Dancyville United Methodist Church Cemetery.
 Marker is in this post office area: Stanton TN 38069, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
 Burchett Douglass (about 400 feet away, measured in a direct line); Dancyville United Methodist Church (about 400 feet away); Stanton (approx. 7.3 miles away); Stanton Masonic Lodge And School (approx. 7½ miles away); Wesley (approx. 8 miles away); Bradford's Landing (approx. 8.8 miles away); Hardeman County/Fayette County (approx. 9 miles away); Organization of Fayette County (approx. 11.6 miles away).
 Touch for a list and map of all markers in Dancyville.